armory/spinnaker-operator/doc/development/dev_guide.md

 ## Build and deploy from source

-To build Spinnaker Operator from a source the operator code needs to be compiled into container images and placed in a location accessible to the Kubernetes cluster.
-The easiest way to make your custom Operator build accessible, is to place them on [Docker Hub](https://hub.docker.com/) or your private docker registry.
+To build Spinnaker Operator from a source the operator code needs to be compiled into a container image and deploy it in a Kubernetes cluster.
+The easiest way to make your custom Operator build accessible, is to publish docker image on [Docker Hub](https://hub.docker.com/) or your private docker registry.
 The instructions below use Docker Hub.

 1. If you don't have one already, create an account on [Docker Hub](https://hub.docker.com/).
 Then log your local Docker client into Docker Hub using:

         docker login

 2. Make sure that the `REGISTRY_ORG` and `REGISTRY` environment variables are set to the same value as your username on the Docker Registry, and the Docker Registry you are using.